warfarin (oral)Skip to the navigation

 What is the most important information I should know about warfarin?

-You should not take warfarin if you have a bleeding disorder, blood in your urine or stools, stomach bleeding, an infection of the lining of your heart, bleeding in your brain, recent or upcoming surgery, or if you need a spinal tap or epidural.
+You should not take warfarin if you have a bleeding disorder, a blood cell disorder, blood in your urine or stools, stomach bleeding, very high blood pressure, an infection of the lining of your heart, bleeding in your brain, recent or upcoming surgery, or if you need a spinal tap or epidural.
 Do not take warfarin if you cannot take it on time every day.

-Do not use warfarin if you are pregnant, unless your doctor tells you to.
+Do not take warfarin if you are pregnant, unless your doctor tells you to.

 Warfarin increases your risk of bleeding, which can be severe or life-threatening.
 You will need frequent tests to measure your blood-clotting time.
 Call your doctor or seek emergency medical attention if you have bleeding that will not stop, if you have blood in your urine, black or bloody stools, or if you cough up blood or vomit that looks like coffee grounds.